Blaisorblade/pdbp.github.io/index.md

 Here is the good news.

- - For now, you only have to concentrate on
+ - For now, you only have to concentrate on the concepts below
    - power of expression,
    - elegance of use.
    -
- - The features below
+ - The concepts below
    - flexible meanings,
    - extra capabilities,
    - pure I/0,